New Parent Basics

 BHS New Members

 For most of us (parents and students alike), the transition from middle school band programs to high school band programs is huge, especially in marching band.
-The increased time dedication come with greater rewards, in terms of your student’s accomplishments and the pride you will have in watching his/her accomplishments.
+The increased time and dedication come with greater rewards, in terms of your student’s accomplishments and the pride you will have in watching his/her accomplishments.

 Our attempt is to share with you some of the finer points of making the most of your “freshman” year as a band parent.
 The Brighton High School Band is supported by the Brighton Band Booster program.
 The Boosters consist solely of volunteer parents in order to help provide your students with an enjoyable and rewarding band experience.